volumio/platform-x86/README.md

 - Includes latest DSD additions
 - Includes working Baytrail/ Cherrytrail audio devices for Intel SST
 - Includes SD support
 - Firmware (removed from kernel as per 4.13) moved to the X86 build scripts

+#### Prepare for Debian stretch 27.07.2018

+- Split packages for X86 jessie and stretch (old/new kernel) in two separate folders